0xPolygon/polygon-edge-docs/docs/get-started/set-up-blockscout.md

 ```

 ### Build static assets
-For this step you need to return to the root of your blockscout clone folder.
+For this step you need to return to the root of your Blockscout clone folder.
 ```bash
 cd ~/blockscout
 sudo mix phx.digest